WildBoarPL/Arduino-Joystick-KSP-JOYSTICK-BOX-34BUTTON-4AXIS/README.md

 2. Matrix for buttons is extended to 6x6 (yes... posbility of 36 buttons)
 3. Four of those buttons are used for HAT-switch capability

+So I end up with...
+34 button, 4 axis and HAT switck JOYSTICK :)